wiseman-timelord/aiDEr-Local/README.md

 5. Run The batch `aiDEr-Offline.Bat`, to, configure models/threads, and launch aider with, LM Studio or Ollama, with options to include files.

 ## NOTATION:
-- When selecting model, you would copy and paste, for example `DeepSeek-Coder-V2-Lite-Instruct:latest`, not `DeepSeek-Coder-V2-Lite-Instruct`.
+- In `aiDEr-Local.Bat`, When selecting model, you would copy and paste, for example `DeepSeek-Coder-V2-Lite-Instruct:latest`, not `DeepSeek-Coder-V2-Lite-Instruct`.
-- As you can tell from the threads settings for ollama, its currently designed for CPU users, but if you are on GPU, then you will want to set it to `0` for `auto`, where for Ollama to manager it for you, or set it to how many shader threads you have.
+- As you can tell from the threads settings for ollama, its currently designed for CPU users, but if you are on GPU, then you will want to, specify a number that relates to the number of shaders or set it to `0` for `auto`.
 At least I think thats how it works.
 I have a AMD RX 470, but if you can donate on kofi, maybe I will have a, AMD RX 7600 or GeForce RTX 4060, a little sooner, and these things can be known.
-- Did notice that the Deepseek v2 GGUF would not load at a context higher than 8192 in LM Studio, so, these are the settings for Ollama, for now in the relating modelfile installer.
 - Whats the best model for aider??
-Apparently Deepseek Coder Light Instruct in 16b is as good as llama 3 instruct 70b, but they are the top dogs (Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
+Apparently Deepseek Coder Lite Instruct in 16b is as good as llama 3 instruct 70b, but did notice that the Deepseek v2 GGUF would not load at a context higher than 8192 in LM Studio...not the 32768 or 16384 I was hoping for.
+(Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5/6 is the best one for 64GB System Ram.
 The meta rounds off its abilities, and uncensored supposedly more intelligent, and its 3.1 not 3.0)...
 ```
                     Code Generation
           #TP 	#AP 	HumanEval 	MBPP+ 	LiveCodeBench 	USACO